-"iPhone 5" name shows up on Apple's website, new iPod touch and iPod nano tipped as well [UPDATED]Alex Wagner - Senior News Editor
+"iPhone 5" name shows up on Apple's website, new iPod touch and iPod nano tipped as well [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Apple is expected to unveil the iPhone 5 at an event later today, but it appears that the company may have prematurely outed the name of its new handset on its website.
 As discovered by 9to5Mac, searching for "iPhone-5" on Apple's website brings up multiple hits for pages with iPhone 5 in the name, though the links aren't active as of this writing.
 A separate search for "new iPod touch" also reveals an inactive press release with today's date that mentions both a new iPod touch and new iPod nano.